freudenjmp/blog/_posts/2024-01-12-no-user-logon.md

 #### tl;dr

-To fix the infamous `No user logon` issue in Counter-Strike that exists for over a decade, here are a few popular mitigations that do absolutely jack shit to fix the root cause.
-If you found this article via Google: STOP, DO NOT DO THIS!
+To fix the infamous `No user logon` issue in Counter-Strike that existed for over a decade, wait 10 seconds in main menu after starting CS2, so Steam can properly validate your Steam ID.

+Here are a few popular mitigations that do absolutely jack shit to fix the root cause.
+If you've found this article via Google: STOP, DO NOT DO THESE:

 * Reinstall the game
 * Validate the game files